rjones-lf/iroha/README.md

  alt="Iroha logo" title="Iroha" align="right" />

 Iroha has the following features:
-1. Creation and management of custom assets, such as currencies or indivisible rights, serial numbers, patents, etc.
+1. Creation and management of custom fungible assets, such as currencies, kilos of gold, etc.
 2. Management of user accounts
 3. Taxonomy of accounts based on _domains_ in the system
 4. The system of rights and verification of user permissions for the execution of transactions and queries in the system